 SPC (Student Price Card): When I was a post-secondary student spending every dime I had at Polo Park Mall, and this card was EVERYTHING (I worked at the mall in retail for 5 years, so I sank a lot of money into that place).

 Please note: even if you get a coupon for a free service/item or a discount MAKE SURE YOU LEAVE A GOOD TIP WHEN APPROPRIATE.
 Just cause you’re using a coupon doesn’t mean you get to be cheap AND be an asshole.

 Make cuts to make room

 Ok there’s this local comedian named Dan Verville and he used to do this bit about walking down the dairy aisle and not being able to afford anything.
 At the time I was still living at home, so I truly wasn’t in on the joke yet.
-F*ck a shopping spree at Polo Park Mall, when I get to the part where I can afford pre-shredded cheese, you will be hearing about it in my Instagram story.
+F*ck a shopping spree at Polo Park Mall, when I get to the phase in my life where I can afford pre-shredded cheese, you will be hearing about it in my Instagram story.